robsontenorio/marina/multiple/README.md

    |__ database.sqlite
 ```

-Give correct permission to Sqlite database, because we will mount it to the container.
+Give correct permission to SQLite database, because we will mount it to the container.

 ```
 chown 1000:1000 database.sqlite